Ga direct naar inhoud

 Persoonlijk Pensioen Plan and Pensioen Continu Plan:

-Passive, Ambitious and Dynamic types of investment
+Passive and Dynamic types of investment

 Through your employer or former employer you are accruing pension in the Persoonlijk Pensioen Plan or Pensioen Continu Plan.
 These are investment-linked pensions.